Tanda Tula

 Drives

 Each day begins and ends with an adventure into the wild.
-Morning and late afternoon drives last around 3-4 hours, immersing you in the two contrasting faces of the bush; daylight’s vibrant activity and the mysterious world of nocturnal life.
+Morning and late afternoon drives last around 3-4 hours, immersing you in the two contrasting faces of the bush; daylight’s vibrant activity and the mysterious world after dark.
 The circadian rhythm of the wilderness is both consistent and full of surprises, revealing something new with every outing.

 Tripadvisor